Bella Hadid Just Dyed Her Hair The Perfect Honey Blonde For Spring

-We're here for the back-to-dark brown color trend we've been seeing all over L.A. lately, but if there's anyone who can get us to rethink our chocolate brunette, it's a Hadid.
+We're here for the back-to-dark brown colour trend we've been seeing everywhere lately, but if there's anyone who can get us to rethink our chocolate brunette, it's a Hadid.

 Sunny blonde tones might bring Gigi to mind, but it's actually younger sister Bella — who just took her jet-black hair a few notches lighter to a creamy borderline-blonde caramel shade — who's giving us all the spring hair inspiration this time around.